IPsec Tunnelling Guide

 [no] esp cipher <option> [auth <option>] dh <option>

-Phase-2 handshake negotiation.
+Phase-2 handshake negotiation proposal.

 Note